GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

 ## Add HANEUL tokens to your Haneul Wallet

-When you first open the wallet you have no coins in it.
+When you first open the wallet, you have no coins in it.
 You can add HANEUL tokens to your wallet through Discord.
 You need an active Discord account to access the Haneul channels.

 1. Click **Coins**.
 1. Click the small clipboard icon next to your address to copy it.